nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

   and held-repeat policy remain future work.
 - Event propagation exists at the composition level, but node/widget-level handler registration is not implemented yet.
-- Modal ownership exists in the engine, but existing game UI has not yet migrated its open/closed state and gameplay gates onto modal descriptors.
-- Gameplay input blocking is still game-specific and manually checks feature singleton state.
-- Inventory, merchant grids, and tools implement their own input routing.
-- Feature UIs are still built mostly as raw handle structs, not as reusable mounted compositions.
+- Modal ownership exists in the engine.
+Game UI uses modal policy for true modal overlays, while gameplay input gating still checks feature singleton state for non-modal game modes such as inventory, loot, merchant, VN, transitions, and debug camera.
+- Inventory, loot, merchant, menus, skill tree, dungeon HUD, combat, and prompts are now mounted compositions/widgets.
+Tool UI and world/viewport interaction still carry compatibility routing.
 - Raw handles are not generation checked.
 - Layout now has measure/arrange containers, but most existing feature UI still computes geometry manually and the layout engine is not yet a mature